aholachek/animate-css-grid/README.md

 const { unwrapGrid, forceGridAnimation } = wrapGrid(grid, {duration: 500});

+// optionally, if you are changing grid layout with inline styles and still want the grid to animate grid.style.width = '200px' forceGridAnimation()

 // later, to remove transitions unwrapGrid()

-// later, if you are changing grid layout with inline styles and still want the grid to animate grid.style.width = '200px' forceGridAnimation()
 ```

 Or from a script tag: